elevateforhumanity/fix2/docs/reports/CLOUDFLARE_DEPLOYMENT_GUIDE.md

 ---

 **Remember**: This is the intelligent solution you asked for - "How the autopilot signal the worker thru dns".
-The worker IS the autopilot, running at the DNS level, intercepting all traffic before it reaches Durable.co.
+The worker IS the autopilot, running at the DNS level, intercepting all traffic before it reaches .